enzofrancescaHM/RoomXRNative/readme.md

 # RoomXR React Native Client

 This is the Android / iOS client that connects with RoomXR Server, built with React Native, Mediasoup and Socket.io.
+It is also composed of a lot of native android code in order to connect to different glasses.

 ## Project Initialization